Why we do it...

 Our motivation, first and foremost, comes from a desire to serve God.
 We've been blessed beyond measure and it just makes sense to do things and think of things that glorify the God that has so richly blessed us.
-Sure, we understand that there are many folks out there that don't share the same beliefs, and people are certainly at liberty to refuse the truth and deny things that are good, but like many people in this community and in our great nation, we are thankful for our Christian heritage and we are not ashamed to be honest about the hope that lies within us.
+Sure, we understand that there are many folks out there that don't share the same beliefs, but like many other people in this community and in our great nation, we are thankful for our Christian heritage and we are not ashamed to be honest about the hope that lies within us.

 At the end of the day, this teen center is just that, a place for teen-aged youth to hang out and do things they enjoy.
 That said, we can't change who we are and what we are...
 Yes, many of our goals have much to do with serving man (for the sake of helping others, bringing joy to their lives, doing something for the community, etc.), but the primary reason behind our efforts is to serve God by doing what he tells us we ought to do.

 The benefits of this teen center are numerous.
 Here's a short list of the more obvious ones: